darioizzo/dcgp/README.md

  * You do not care about the possibility of defining your kernel functions as complex functors (e.g. CGP expressions.)
  * You do not care about thread-safety

-then you should consider using, instead, Andrew Turner's CGP-Library (http://www.cgplibrary.co.uk/files2/About-txt.html) which is, roughly, twice as fast to compute a CGP expression.
+then you should consider using, instead, Andrew Turner's CGP-Library (http://www.cgplibrary.co.uk/files2/About-txt.html) which is, roughly, twice as fast to compute a CGP expression as it makes use of function pointers rather than std::function to define the kernel functions.